corndeladmin/tech-docs/src/html-css/html-document.md

 ## Boilerplate

-A standard boilerplate can be inserted into your html documents by typiing `html:5` in VS Code.
+A standard boilerplate can be inserted into your html documents by typing `html:5` in VS Code.

 ```html